RubenFr-zz/IMDB_MapReduce/README.md

 The first step will be to remove unused information such as: originalTitle, isAdult, startYear, endYear, runtimeMinutes and to keep: **tconst, titleType, primaryTitle, genres**

-#### principals.tsv
-In this file we have the list of the crew/cast for each title.
-We'll use this to update the record we got in the first step

-#### names.tsv
-Finaly this file contains information on each crew/cast member.
-We will use that file to update the nconst gotten in the previous step.
-Because every computer will need these information, the main computer will deal with it and the slaves will send request for cast name.